Qinka/Qinka-Blog/post/fpga/get-started.md

 ## Setting The Pins

-In the **Design** tab, at the left of windows, double click the **User Constrants -> I/O Pin Planning (PlanAhead) - Pre-Synthesis** to configurate I/O pins.
+In the **Design** tab, at the left of windows, double click the **User Constraints -> I/O Pin Planning (PlanAhead) - Pre-Synthesis** to configure I/O pins.

 The *PlanAhead* will start.
-At the bottom panel -- **I/O Ports**, you need to configrate the in and out pin for our adder.
+At the bottom panel -- **I/O Ports**, you need to configure the in and out pin for our adder.
-According to the *Reference Manual* of the **Nexys 3(TM) FPGA Board**, there are 8 slide switches and 8 LEDs on the borad.
+According to the *Reference Manual* of the **Nexys 3(TM) FPGA Board**, there are 8 slide switches and 8 LEDs on the board.
 The following is about the relation between the peripherals and sites of FPGA.
 The port of fpga:

   ![I/O Ports](/img/fpga/io-ports.JPG)